Speed Golf Titanium Driver Product Review

 It’s Not Just Weight That Matters

-Yes, the Speed System has an overall lighter weight.
+Yes, the Speed Driver has an overall lighter weight.
 That’s obviously one key to the design.
 But if it were only about weight, any number of manufacturers could put out a driver that doesn’t weigh a lot.

 To do that, they lab-tested and refined all of the club’s elements and made sure they were in perfect synch with one another.
 That includes the flex of the shaft, the loft of the club face, the weight of the head itself, the face angle, the shaft dynamics (things like the kick point, torque, etc.), and even the grip.
 These things were all fine-tuned to make sure that the average player would be able to swing the club much faster and produce more distance.